Justsomeguy241/Justsomeguy241/README.md

 ---
 **📌About** <br>
 I am a Game Application and Technology student at BINUS University specializing in game development.
 I have worked on multiple projects, using Unity (C#) and using Godot (GDScript).
 My experience includes designing and programming core gameplay mechanics, implementing player controls, creating interactive environments, and developing user interfaces
-I'm passionate about immersive technology, especially XR applications.
-I develop training and simulation apps for health and safety, educational applications, and engaging immersive marketing content.

 **📩Email** <br>
 Muhammad.ramadhan095@binus.ac.id